top of page

 Bringing Heritage to Modern Weddings

-Located within the Middleton Town Centre Conservation Area and identified in the local appraisal as a building of importance, 77 Long Street sits amongst an eclectic streetscape of varied character.
-While the proposal is restrained in its intervention to the street-facing façade, it introduces a contemporary language at the rear and sides; taking cues from Edgar Wood’s regional modernism.
-A lightweight glass box, subtly offset and supported by elegant brick and tile detailing, forms the key movement of the extension.
-Hit-and-miss brick screens and finely proportioned slot windows animate the elevation with dappled light and shadow, while a custom-designed motif screen and ornamental columns on a shaded canopy signal a new civic gravitas at the entrance.
+The design adopts a restrained intervention on the street frontage to respect the building’s heritage, while introducing a contemporary architectural language at the rear, inspired by Edgar Wood’s regional modernism.
+A lightweight glass box, subtly offset and supported by refined brick and tile detailing, forms the core of the extension.
+Hit-and-miss brick screens and narrow slot windows animate the elevations with shifting patterns of light and shadow, while a custom motif screen and ornamental columns on a shaded canopy provide a sense of civic presence at the entrance.